 Have my prayers been answered?
 Sort of.
 Let’s consider a few examples.

-Despite claiming to have “unique designs,” the shirts at nerdytshirt.com are all . . . → Read More: More on Nerdy T-Shirts
+Despite claiming to have “unique designs,” the shirts at nerdytshirt.com are all variations on . . . → Read More: More on Nerdy T-Shirts

 Apologies for my absence – academic life has recently forced me to put the blog on hold.
 Things have cleared up now though, and I have a backlog of things to discuss, so let’s get right to it.